pr-omethe-us/PyKED/docs/ck-tutorial.rst

 experiment.
 A full listing of the keys and their associated meanings can be found in the full schema.

+ChemKED files have the extension ``.yaml``.
+Within the file, indentation must be by spaces only, and each level should be indented by two spaces relative to the previous level.
+Please set your text editor to produce UNIX-style line endings (``\n``), not DOS style (``\r\n``).
+Note that all keys and values are case-sensitive and should be written entirely in lower case (except author names, journal names, and apparatus institution and facility, where standard case conventions may be used).

 The Meta Section
 ----------------